ngomalalibo/stocktradingapp/README.md

 https://stockportfoliomgr.herokuapp.com/stockprice/{companyname} eg. nflx for Netflix https://stockportfoliomgr.herokuapp.com/me

-The REST API is built using the Java Spring framework.
+The REST API is implemented using the Java Spring framework.
 The database is a NoSQL MongoDB database hosted remotely on Atlas.
 The application retrieves current stock price information from the IEX Cloud service API and uses that information to manage client portfolios in real-time.
 Clients can fund their accounts, buy & sell securities and view their portfolio details for a selected time period using the /transaction endpoint.

-The application has the a suite of unit and integration tests.
+The application has a suite of unit and integration tests.
 All of which are currently passing.
 Token-based Security has been fully implemented:
 Ten (10) Unit tests for the Database services
 Thirteen (13) Integration tests for the controllers and database services